jemin888/WRITRULES/README.md

 which  is  coming  soon  at  year  2016.

 g) But if any one or competitors copy the features of

 our or another technology belong to WRIT field and implement in his

 technology is said to illegal according to WRIT Rules.

-h)  If any  one  of  the   copy other source  code and  implement  in  their  technology
+h) If any one of them copy other source code or datastructures or  features   and implement in their technology

-is  said   to  void  (eg)  Such  technology  is not considered.
+is said to void

+(eg) Such technology or Programming Language  is not considered.

 About  Operating System Design Rules